 As the world becomes increasingly concerned with the state of the planet and we try to live our lives in an eco-friendlier way, we are seeing that reducing our waste and cutting our carbon footprint are ways that we can all do our bit.
 And when it comes to changing how we go about our daily lives to become greener, our homes are an important factor.

-If you are looking for an affordable and sustainable place to live, then creating a shipping container home could be the ideal solution.
-Converting a used shipping container into a home is already upcycling something that would otherwise be thrown away, but there is plenty more that you need to do to make it truly sustainable.
+If you are looking for an affordable and sustainable place to live, then creating a portable home could be the ideal solution.
+Converting a used unit into a home is already upcycling something that would otherwise be thrown away, but there is plenty more that you need to do to make it truly sustainable.

-The job of a shipping container is to carry its cargo around the world, all while protecting its contents.
-Shipping containers can be transferred easily between different modes of transport, without the need for unpacking, and they are also cost-effective and convenient for everyone involved.
+The job of a stockpile unit is to carry its cargo around the world, all while protecting its contents.
+They can be transferred easily between different modes of transport, without the need for unpacking, and they are also cost-effective and convenient for everyone involved.
 This means that they are easy to stack, are heavy-duty, durable and safe and secure.

-This also means that they are perfect to be used as a construction material, allowing you to stack numerous shipping containers on top of each other, or join them together side-by-side.
-Shipping containers give design teams a blank canvas to start from, acting as building blocks that allow you to turn it into your perfect modular accommodation.
+This also means that they are perfect to be used as a construction material, allowing you to stack numerous units on top of each other, or join them together side-by-side.
+Modules give design teams a blank canvas to start from, acting as building blocks that allow you to turn it into your perfect modular accommodation.

 You will also need to consider adding other features, including: